jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/1_Motiv.typ

 /* -------------------------------------------------------------------------- */

 // Word rep ins. done
+// proofread ins. done

 /* ------------------------------- Motivation ------------------------------- */
 == Motivation <chap_0_2>
 This section outlines the fundamental reasons inspiring this research contribution.
-The contemporary world heavily relies on aviation, serving crucial functions in both personal and business spheres that extend far beyond mere transportation
+The contemporary world heavily relies on aviation, serving critical functions in both personal and business spheres that extend far beyond mere transportation
 @Rupcic2023 @Afonso2023 @Ansell2023 @Abrantes2024 @Ficca2023.
 For individual consumers, aircraft provide a comfortable, secure, and expeditious option to traverse vast distances.
 This capability has changed personal travel, enabling people to explore distant lands, reunite with loved ones, and broaden their cultural horizons in ways that were previously difficult or impossible.
 The speed and efficiency of air travel have an impact on international understanding and cultural exchange.